comp-348/textbook/src/chapters/preface/install.md

 google search will often turn up solutions that others have discovered.
 Of course, do think critically about suggestions made by random strangers on the internet.

+Don't forget to ask for help too if Google doesn't help you get unstuck!
 ```

 Let's get started!